tobiasjeckel/connect-four/README.md

 - A message appears to announce the victory of a player
 - After the game is ended, a button appears to reset the game

+### Feature Backlog

+- Make mobile responsive
+- Visually indicate which four pieces on the board satisfied the victory condition